shemraz/phasmaphobiacheatsheet/README.md

 ### Yurei
 - When the yurei uses its ability sanity is decreased by 15%.
   - If the room has one or more open doors, it will fully close one door at random and produse an EMF level 2.
-  - The Yurei cannot use its ability if its in a room with no door.
+  - The Yurei cannot use its ability if its in a room with no door (lockers and closets do not count as doors, however tent and exit doors do).
+- Keeping doors wide open near the ghost will help show when it uses its ability.
+  - If the ghost shuts an exit door fully without a ghost event or hunt, then it is very likely a Yurei.
+    - Note that The Mimic will leave Ultraviolet evidence on the exit door if it has been affected by the Yurei's ability, provided that type of evidence is not hidden.
+  - If the ghost shuts any other door fully, then it is likely (but not definitely) a Yurei.

+_If you insense a ghost and it walks through salt outside it's room less than 60s later, it cannot be a Yurei._

 ### Oni
 - Higher chance to become more active with at least 1 player in the same room.